mem-memov/mocknim/README.md

 Limitations

-Automatically are mocked only modules wich can be loaded from actual files of the project.
+Automatically are mocked only modules which can be loaded from actual files of the project.